pprunty/motormongo/README.md

 **Parameters:**

-- `document_class`: The class of the document to which the field references.
+- `document`: The class of the document to which the field references.

 **Example Usage:**